gboy17-source/DBDPakInstallerGUI2/README.md

+#READ!!!
+7.7.0 UPDATE
+#The much awaited 7.7.0 update, which will include major changes, will soon be released.
+Among them is the switch from UE4 to UE5, which is the game engine used by Dead by Daylight.
+So, no mods made prior to the switch will work.
+It also means that the Pak Bypass is not currently working at this time.
+---
 # Gboy's DBD Pak Installer
 Unfortunately, something unforeseen happened to my pc and I lost the original version in my local drive so I uploaded the updated one in a new Repository.
 # This is a new and improved Pak installer with added Pak bypass.